Guelma: Antiquity

+The first traces of human occupation in the Guelma region date back to the Paleolithic as evidenced by the Roknia Remains composed of more than 3,000 dolmens.
+The region was inhabited by a Libyan-Berber population and has a necropolis.

-Though Guelma was settled from early prehistory, it was first established as a town under the Phoenicians, who called it Malaca, probably a Phoenician word meaning "salt" (sharing a common etymology with Málaga in Spain).
+Though Guelma and its regions was settled from early prehistory, it was first established as a town under the Phoenicians, who called it Malaca, probably a Phoenician word meaning "salt" (sharing a common etymology with Málaga in Spain).
 Later, the Romans settled the area and renamed it Calama, part of the Roman province of Numidia.
 Calama prospered during the rise of Christianity; Saint Possidius was bishop of Guelma during the 5th century.

 Later, the Vandal invasion devastated the area.
 When the Byzantines settled in the area, they built city walls to protect the community from further invasions.
 It was located in the Byzantine Exarchate of Africa.
 However, after the successful Islamic conquest of Algeria, the area was long abandoned as a formal settlement, even much later, during Ottoman rule.